 HTTP proxies are the definition of a middle-man, so you’re sure to come up against at least a slight drop in speed.
 With that said, HTTP proxies are the more common of the two types, so speed is an issue much addressed by providers.

 There are three general types of HTTP proxies, and they each have different speeds:

-- Shared private proxies.
 Not every proxy provider has this option, but SquidProxies, one of the most popular providers, has You have to pay for these and they are typically shared between a few number of customers.
-You get cheaper access to a semi-private proxy in this way, and can theoretically use the full speed of a private proxy, which hovers around the advertised 1,000 mb/s.
+You get cheaper access to a semi-private proxy in this way, and can theoretically use the full speed of a private proxy, which hovers around the advertised 1,000 MB/s.
 However, your proxy-sharing mates might be bandwidth hogs, so your speeds could decrease seriously.

-- Elite private proxies.
-These are the cream of the crop when it comes to HTTP proxies, and often have advertised speeds of more than 1,000 mb/s.
+These are the cream of the crop when it comes to HTTP proxies, and often have advertised speeds of more than 1,000 MB/s.
 Individuals don’t typically have data connections that can handle those speeds, which means an elite private proxy should not slow down your speeds at all.
-However, proxies are proxies, and if there’s any issues with the middle-man, you’ll notice the speed shift.
+However, proxies are proxies, and if there are any issues with the middle-man, you’ll notice the speed shift.

 There is an exception to this rule, and it has to do with HTTP proxy caching.
 Some higher-end proxies have the ability to cache content before you see it, which will make browsing much more fluid.
 Content like images, videos, and GIFs may actually appear faster than without a proxy because of this ability.

 SOCKS Proxy Speed